mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 ### How Nix's major concepts fit together

 I see words like "flakes" and "derivations," and I currently don't know what they mean.
 I don't understand Nix's language syntax, but it's enough like JavaScript and Python that I can fake my way through at this point.
+But to use Nix effectively, I'm obviously going to need to learn the language.

 ### When does the determinism happen?